alexanderhub/dp1/README.md

 # A very simple data product for Coursera class

+Link to the application, in all its glory - https://esherpadotnet.shinyapps.io/DDPproject1

 ## Application requirements

 Write a shiny application with associated supporting documentation.
 The documentation should be thought of as whatever a user will need to get started using your application.